hak5peaks/iOS-Shortcuts-C2/iOS-C2/readme.md

 The Shortcuts C2 listener utilizers the Paramiko library to emulate a legitimate SSH server.
 This SSH server will emulate legitimate user authentication and receive client commands without having a direct connection to a system shell.
 This setup allows us to listen to client inputs and send back predetermined responses to the client.

+These reponses can be utlizied within the Shortcuts application in diffrent ways such as `If SSH has value`/`If SSH has no value` you can also store the response from the C2 as a string to use within the shortcut.

 Setup is easy simply install the required packages
 ```
 > pip install -r requirements.txt